OM-rgb-hub/project1-demo/README.md

 # project1-demo
-This is a Demo Git &amp; Github projects
+This is a Demo Git &amp; Github projects.